cloud-ca/docker-machine-driver-cloudca/README.md

    --cloudca-template "Ubuntu 16.04.01 HVM" \
    --cloudca-compute-offering "1vCPU.1GB" \
    --cloudca-network-id "bbefe8dd-bb3e-4f37-b467-b63f8334c15b" \
+   --cloudca-additional-disk-offering "50GB - 50 IOPS Min." \
    test-machine1
 ```
+** Notes: **
-Note: it is recommended to use Environment variables to store sensitive information like API keys.
+* It is recommended to use Environment variables to store sensitive information like API keys.
 See the options below for the list of supported variables.
+* The cloud.ca instances have limited disk space on their root volumes.
+In order to get more disk space for your Docker machines, use the `--cloudca-additional-disk-offering` option to specify an additional volume that Docker will be able to use.

 ## Options